← All guides

 1. Output is 5x more expensive than input (for all models).
 A 1K-token output costs the same as a 5K-token input.
 Every prompt engineering choice that reduces output length saves 5x more than the same reduction in input.

 3. Cache reads are 10% of input price.
 If the same system prompt is reused across calls, every cache hit saves 90% on that input slice.
 The break-even is reached at 1.28 cache hits per write.
-See the prompt caching break-even guide for the full calculation.
+See the prompt caching break-even guide for the full calculation with worked examples.

 Worked cost examples